elpidasiandri/SportApplication/README.md

 ## Schema

 >> sportApp

-├── db
+* db
->
-│   ├── daos                # Data Access Objects (DAO) for interacting with Room database
+    * daos             # Data Access Objects (DAO) for interacting with Room database

-│   └── entities            # Room entities representing database tables
+    * entities         # Room entities representing database tables

-├── di                      # Modules for Dependency Injection (using Koin)
+* di                   # Modules for Dependency Injection (using Koin)

-├── manager                 # SharedPreferences (stores the time for HTTP call after one day)
+* preferences              # SharedPreferences (stores the time for HTTP call after one day)

-├── models
+* models

-│   ├── domain              # Domain models
+    * domain           # Domain models

-│   └── network             # Network models (used for API responses)
+    * network          # Network models (used for API responses)

-├── network                 # API service (Retrofit setup)
+* network              # API service (Retrofit setup)

-├── repositories
+* repositories

-│   ├── database            # Repository for interacting with Room
+    * database         # Repository for interacting with Room

-│   └── network             # Repository for interacting with network data
+    * network          # Repository for interacting with network data

-├── theme                   # App themes (colors, typography, etc.)
+* theme                # App themes (colors, typography, etc.)

-├── ui
+* ui

-│   ├── components          # Reusable UI components
+    * components       # Reusable UI components

-│   ├── emptyScreens        # Empty state screens when no data is available
+    * emptyScreens     # Empty state screens when no data is available

-│   ├── errorToast          # Custom Toast for showing error messages
+    * errorToast       # Custom Toast for showing error messages

-│   ├── eventsOfSport       # UI representation of sports events

-│   └── sportRow            # Single row view for displaying a sport event
+    * eventsOfSport    # UI representation of sports events *sportRow          # Single row view for displaying a sport event

-├── useCases
+* useCases

-│   ├── db                  # Use case for Room database operations
+    * db               # Use case for Room database operations

-│   └── network             # Use case for network operations
+    * network          # Use case for network operations

-├── utils                   # extensions
+* utils                # extensions

-└── viewModel               # ViewModel
+* viewModel            # ViewModel

-    └── stateAndEvents      # Contains the state and events logic for the ViewModels
+    *  stateAndEvents  # Contains the state and events logic for the ViewModels